lchski/flowratio-local/README.md

 ## Todo

+### Features

+#### Bare minimum

+I think these are needed to reach the dangerous dogfooding point.

 - [ ] Show notification when pinging
-- [ ] Autodetect when running again after sleep
-- [ ] Autodetect when starting again tab has been closed for a long time (and do what?
-Ask user to fill in afk or ignore?)
 - [ ] Randomise interval between pings
+- [ ] Import/export targeting CSV
+- [ ] Autodetect when running again after sleep, closed tab, etc. Add "off" tagged (practically, if the time since the last ping is "long", add T/n "off" samples.)
+Off means flowratio was off, not anything else.

+#### Nice-to-haves

 - [ ] Summarise the data at least a little bit
-- [ ] Give user ability to clear out log
 - [ ] Autocomplete when typing

+#### Advanced features unlikely to happen

+- [ ] Give user ability to clear out log (or otherwise clean it up?) – the user can do this by means of export/import

+### Latent bugs

+- [ ] Set some sort of mutex in local storage that prevents two flowratio tabs from being active at the same time.
+Maybe just have a random id generated on page load, and store that as the active tab in localstorage.
+Each second, read from localstorage and ensure this tab is still active.
+      Otherwise blank out and ask user to refresh to reset to this tab.